punyavashist/dotfiles/README.md

 ![](https://i.imgur.com/m6CK29L.png)

 ## VS Code
-My main editor of choice is [VS Code](https://github.com/Microsoft/vscode) since it has very well built [vim mode](https://github.com/VSCodeVim/Vim).
+My main editor of choice is [VS Code](https://github.com/Microsoft/vscode) since it has well built [vim mode](https://github.com/VSCodeVim/Vim).

 Configs I use for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/tree/master/vscode).
 And [here](https://wiki.nikitavoloboev.xyz/text-editors/vs-code/vs-code-extensions.html) is a list of extensions I use.